cubesatlab/cubedos/bin/CubeSatSetup.md

 ### Known Issues

-- Automatic detection/configuration of build paths is very tempermental
+- Automatic detection/configuration of build paths is very temperamental
 	- `Run` or `Debug` buttons may not populate above Main procedures
 	- Sometimes, the buttons will populate, but using them will give an error along the lines of: `gprbuild: "src/check/main.adb" was not found in the sources of any project`
 		- This issue seems to be an issue with the automatic path population generating bad relative paths based on the workspace.